 This dip is so much more than just melted cheese!
 If you try to simply melt cheese on its own, it will eventually start to harden.
 Thanks to the addition of heavy cream in my queso blanco recipe, you don’t have to worry about it solidifying!

 Are you hoping to recreate your favorite restaurant’s queso blanco recipe at home?
 You’re in luck because my version uses the same cheese that lots of Mexican places around the US use!
 Most are made with queso fresco and cotija cheese.
 I opt for American cheese instead of cotija, but you can also feel free to add it if you’d like.

 - Add heavy cream to a saucepan over medium heat, and bring to a simmer.

-- If unable to find, you can substitute Oaxaca cheese with Asadero or Monterey jack cheese.
+- If unable to find, you can substitute Oaxaca cheese with Asadero, Pepper Jack or Monterey Jack cheese.
 Both Oaxaca and Asadero are good quality Mexican cheeses that melt well.

 - Half & half and evaporated milk are good substitutes for heavy cream, if needed.
 However, the consistency of the final queso blanco dip will be a bit thinner.

 - Cheese separates at about 160°F which is why it curdles or separates if the sauce is pushing close to boiling.
 If it separates, off the heat source add some more cream (fat assists) and whisk until smooth and emulsified.